Akhilesh Kumar Tyagi: Biography

 Akhilesh Kumar Tyagi was born on 15 May 1956 at Waira Ferozepur in Bulandshahr district of the Indian state of Uttar Pradesh and completed his high school at Public Intermediate College, Siyana in 1970 and Intermediate at Government Intermediate College, Meerut in 1972.
-And, after earning his BSc in 1974 from Meerut college, he continued his studies at D.A.V.Post Graduate College Dehradun to obtain MSc in 1976.
+And, after earning his B.Sc. in 1974 from Meerut college, he continued his studies at D.A.V.Post Graduate College Dehradun to obtain his M.Sc. in 1976.
 Subsequently, he completed MPhil in 1977 at Institute of Advanced Studies, Meerut and proceeded to Delhi University for his doctoral studies to secure a PhD in 1983 for his thesis on haploid cell culture and genetics.
-He started his career as a scientist at the Department of Plant Molecular Biology of the University of Delhi at their South Campus and after working there for a year (1983–84), he moved to Germany for his post-doctoral work on photosynthesis-related chloroplastic and nuclear genes at two universities there; at Düsseldorf University during 1984–85 and at Munich University from 1985 to 1986.
+He started his career as a scientist at the Department of Plant Molecular Biology of the University of Delhi at their South Campus and after working there for a year (from 1983 to 1984), he moved to Germany for his post-doctoral work on photosynthesis-related chloroplastic and nuclear genes at two universities there; at Heinrich Heine University Düsseldorf from 1984 to 1985 and at LMU Munich from 1985 to 1986.

 Returning to India, Tyagi re-joined the University of Delhi at their South Campus in 1988 as a member of faculty of the Department of Plant Molecular Biology and became a professor in 1994.
 He was appointed as the head of the department in 1992 and after serving in that position for three years, he became the chair of the Board of Research Studies, Interdisciplinary and Applied Sciences from 1995 to 2003.
-During 1998–2001, he also had the additional responsibility as the head of the Department of Plant Molecular Biology.
+From 1998 to 2001, he also had the additional responsibility as the head of the Department of Plant Molecular Biology.
 In 2005, he became the director of the Interdisciplinary Centre for Plant Genomics of Delhi University and after serving ICGP till 2009, he moved to National Institute of Plant Genome Research, an autonomous research institution of the Department of Biotechnology as its director, and held position till 2016.
-Presently, he is serving at University of Delhi as Professor of Plant Molecular Biology.
+He returned to the University of Delhi in 2016 and was elevated to senior professor in 2018.
+Following his retirement in 2021, he accepted the NASI M. N. Saha Distinguished Professor position and later, the INSA honorary scientist position in 2025 at the Department of Plant Molecular Biology, University of Delhi.